7 Things You Didn’t Know You Shouldn’t Store In Your Bathroom

 This post is in no way meant to make us sound like the health and safety police.
 We’re honestly not.
-But we know there’s a few things you may not be aware you shouldn’t store in your bathroom.
+But we know there’s a few things you may not be aware you shouldn’t store in your new bathroom suite.
 Apologies if you already knew them.
 But we wanted to make sure you don’t ruin your lovely things or even electrocute yourself.
 Enjoy…

 Makeup – We’re sure you ladies have had a lipstick melt when you’re on holiday.
 It’s a nightmare, isn’t it?
 If you leave your makeup in the bathroom it will constantly heat up, and cool, which will affect the formula of your products and thus the quality.
 Humidity can also cause mould on makeup brushes, and you don’t want to be putting that on your face.

 Medicine – In hospitals and Doctor’s Surgeries most medication is stored at room temperature.
 If the temperature of medication constantly changes it can reduce or even eliminate the effectiveness of it.
 So make sure you keep any medicine out of the bathroom, and stored in a cool dry place.